unaschneck/pydar/README.md

 Instrument information and naming conventions collected from the [Cassini Radar User Guide](https://pds-imaging.jpl.nasa.gov/documentation/Cassini_RADAR_Users_Guide_2nd_Ed_191004_cmp_200421.pdf)

 This material is based upon work supported by the National Science Foundation Graduate Fellowship under Grant No. 2141064.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not neccessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 ## Acknowledging Software
 Please acknowledge the use of this software in any publications by citing: